 I just started a Live Chat session with Amazon and asked if I could make a return even if it was after 30 days.

-Make sure to go through the automated chat first then ask to speak to a human.
+Make sure to go through the automated chat first then ask to chat to an actual human.

 Pretty simple, right?

-I told them that I was a few days over 30 and asked if there was any way they could make an exception.
+I told them that I was a few days over 30 and asked if there was any way they could make an exception especially since I’ve been a loyal Prime customer for years.

 Will It Work For All Prime Members?